chromium/chromium/services/network/shared_dictionary/README.md

 memory. `SharedDictionaryStorageOnDisk` will stores the dictionary information to the storage database (Note: Not implemented yet).

+### Limitations

+We currently set a size limit of 100 MiB per dictionary.
+This is intended to protect the network services from out-of-memory denial-of-service attacks.

 ## Using dictionaries

 TODO(crbug.com/1413922): Update this section when we implement this logic.